udacity/create-your-own-adventure/english/travel-destinations/travel-destinations.md

 Visit the Rhine and Rothenburg [Germany](https://www.youtube.com/watch?v=uD9b7mP6whk)

+visit Iran (It has beautiful Nature and unique History)

 Fall is a great season to take a vacation in any of these spots:
 [fall destinations](fall/fall.md)